Movash/car-rental/README.md

-# Car rentals
+# Car rental

 Online Car Rental in Ukraine

 ## Project Description

-Car rentals is a web application that allows users to easily find and rent cars in Ukraine.
+Car rental is a web application that allows users to easily find and rent cars in Ukraine.
 The application includes a home page with an overview of the company's services, a car catalog with filtering capabilities, and a page with user-favorite advertisements.
 The functionality includes adding advertisements